-“Developed by George Goodheart, who received most of his information by psychic means, Muscle testing (AKA Applied Kinesiology) is accomplished by, for example, pushing or pulling on an arm or finger muscle while the client resists the force.
+“Developed by George Goodheart, who received most of his information by psychic means, Muscle Testing (AKA Applied Kinesiology) is accomplished by, for example, pushing or pulling on an arm or finger muscle while the client resists the force.
 The therapist ‘feels’ the amount of resistance, enabling him to ‘diagnose.’
 For instance, the individual being tested holds a tiny amount of a suspected allergen in one hand, while extending their other arm to their at a right angle.
 The practitioner then places one hand on the individual’s shoulder and uses the other hand to lightly press down on the extended arm.
 In theory, if allergic to the substance, the individual’s arm muscle weakens, and the arm can easily be pressed down.
 If not allergic, the arm remains strong.
 Many practitioners also claim to test the appropriate dosages of nutrients or the effectiveness of a particular substance for an individual.
-The procedures vary, but, for example the practitioner might ask the ‘body’ the question, ‘Would vitamin C be good for you to take?’ and then muscle test.
+The procedures vary, but, for example, the practitioner might ask the ‘body’ the question, ‘Would vitamin C be good for you to take?’ and then muscle test.
 If the arm weakens, the question is then asked, ‘how many vitamin C tablets should you take?’
 He would then count out loud while pressing the patient’s arm down.
 At whatever point the arm weakens, that is the number of pills the ‘body’ knows should be consumed.
 Muscle testing claims to reveal secret knowledge from the body about what will make it work best.
 Some practitioners also use muscle testing to reveal knowledge about when the patient’s next appointment should be, and other questions.
-All that is needed is a ‘yes’ or ‘no’ question and a test of arm or finger strength and one can “know” anything.
+All that is needed is a ‘yes’ or ‘no’ question and a test of arm or finger strength, and one can “know” anything.
 Muscle testing is nothing more than Satan’s repackaged form of divination in a more palatable fashion.
-It is simply using the body as a Ouija Board.
+It is simply using the body as an Ouija Board.
 The scriptures strongly condemns the practice of divination (Isaiah 2:6).”

 “Christians Beware of Muscle Testing”